To preserve, interpret and present Central Alabama's

 Guided tours of the Ordeman Complex are offered Thurs-Sat. at 11 am and 1pm.
 Meet your guide at Lucus Tavern.

-Limited parking is available along North Hull St. with additional parking at the 217 Columbia Ave Parking Lot.
+Limited parking is available along North Hull St. with additional parking at the 217 Columbus Street Parking Lot.

 Monday - Wednesday